Hartyplaza/Churn-data_modeling/README.md

 ### Dataset
 The dataset used in this project is from Kaggle's customer churn competition.
 It contains various features about customers, including demographic information, account information, and service usage details.

-   Link to the dataset: Kaggle Customer Churn Dataset Features include:
+   Link to the dataset: https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset Features include:

     customer_id: Unique ID for each customer